-Dr. Marie Steckelberg, received a Doctorate in Curriculum and Instruction from The University of South Dakota and has a wide-range of experience in program and curriculum development, professional development, project/program development and management and grant writing.
+Dr. Marie Steckelberg, received a Doctorate in Curriculum and Instruction from The University of South Dakota and has a wide-range of experience in program and curriculum development, professional development, project/program development and grant writing.

 Dr. Steckelberg has over 40 years of being a life toucher in youth and adult education.
 She has taught in both the K-12 and informal education settings, taught teacher education at The University of South Dakota, served as the state director for Science Olympiad and education coordinator for two non-profit health organizations.